publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIX/ptA/m__us_usc_t42_s300b–11.md

         (1) enable parents and family members of newborns, health professionals, industry representatives, and other members of the public to increase their awareness, knowledge, and understanding of newborn screening;

-        (2) increase awareness, knowledge, and understanding of newborn diseases and screening services for expectant individuals and families; and
+        (2) increase awareness, knowledge, and understanding of newborn diseases and screening services for expectant individuals and families;

-        (3) maintain current data on quality indicators to measure performance of newborn screening, such as false-positive rates and other quality indicators as determined by the Advisory Committee under [section 300b–10 of this title][/us/usc/t42/s300b–10].
+        (3) maintain current information on quality indicators to measure performance of newborn screening, such as false-positive rates and other quality indicators as determined by the Advisory Committee under [section 300b–10 of this title][/us/usc/t42/s300b–10];

+        (4) maintain current information on the number of conditions for which screening is conducted in each State; and

+        (5) disseminate available evidence-based guidelines related to diagnosis, counseling, and treatment with respect to conditions detected by newborn screening.

     (b) __Internet availability__